elenakinael-del/business-analytics-portfolio/README.md

-# Business Analytics Portfolio — Elena
+# Business Analytics Portfolio

 Quantitative research and business analytics case studies focused on one thing: **turning data into decisions that move revenue, cost, or risk.**

-Each project follows the same structure — a real business question, a transparent method (no black boxes), a chart you can read in 10 seconds, and a dollar-denominated recommendation.
+Each project follows the same structure, a real business question, a transparent method (no black boxes), a chart you can read in 10 seconds, and a dollar denominated recommendation.
 Every script runs end-to-end and regenerates its own data, analysis, and charts from scratch.

 > **Note on data:** the datasets are synthetically generated with realistic statistical structure (documented in each script's data generator) rather than pulled from a live business, since this is a public portfolio.
-The methods, models, and business logic are exactly what I'd apply to real transaction/CRM/marketing data — swap in a real dataset with matching columns and the pipeline runs unchanged.
+The methods, models, and business logic are exactly what I'd apply to real transaction/CRM/marketing data, swap in a real dataset with matching columns and the pipeline runs unchanged.

 ## Projects